 - These are the dispensing limitations.
 We provide up to a 30-day supply for most drugs dispensed in a Plan pharmacy for one copayment based upon (a) the prescribed quantity, (b) the standard manufacturer's package size, (c) specified dispensing limits, (d) the type of drug, and (e) the place of purchase.
-Maintenance medications may be obtained for up to a 90-day supply for two copayments when ordered through our mail-delivery program.
+Maintenance medications may be obtained for up to a 90-day supply when dispensed in a Plan pharmacy for three copayments or through our mail order program for two copayments.
 A maintenance drug is a drug that your Plan provider anticipates you will require for 6 months or more to treat a chronic condition.
+For prescribed contraceptives, you may obtain up to a 2-month supply for the initial dispensing and up to 6-month supply for refills at a Plan pharmacy or through our mail-delivery program.
 We cover episodic drugs prescribed to treat sexual dysfunction disorders up to a maximum of 8 doses in any 30-day period or 24 doses in any 90-day period.
 Most drugs can be mailed from our mail order pharmacy.
-Some drugs (for example, drugs that are extremely high cost or require special handling) may not be eligible for mailing.
-Mail order drugs are available anywhere in the United States.
-The pharmacy may reduce the day supply dispensed to a 30-day supply in any 30-day period if the pharmacy determines that the item is in limited supply in the market or for specific drugs (your Plan pharmacy can tell you if a drug you take is one of these drugs). - A generic equivalent will be dispensed if it is available, unless your Plan provider specifically requires a brand name drug. - Why use generic drugs?
+Some drugs (for example, drugs that are extremely high cost, require special handling, or requested to be mailed outside the states of Maryland and Virginia, and the District of Columbia) may not be eligible for mailing.
+The pharmacy may reduce the day supply dispensed to a 30-day supply in any 30-day period if the pharmacy determines that the item is in limited supply in the market or for specific drugs (your Plan pharmacy can tell you if a drug you take is one of these drugs). - A generic equivalent will be dispensed if it is available, unless your physician specifically requires a name brand.
+If you receive a name brand drug when a Federally-approved generic drug is available, and your physician has not specified Dispense as Written for the name brand drug, you have to pay the difference in cost between the name brand drug and the generic. - Why use generic drugs?
 Typically generic drugs cost you and us less money than a brand-name drug.
 Under federal law, generic and brand-name drugs must meet the same standards for safety, purity, strength, and effectiveness. - When you do have to file a claim.
 You do not need to file a claim when you receive drugs from a Plan pharmacy.
 You have to file a claim when you receive drugs from a non-Plan pharmacy for a covered out-of-area emergency as specified in Section 5(d), Emergency services/accidents.
 For information about how to file a claim, see Section 7, Filing a claim for covered services.